rapyuta-robotics/rapyuta-io-docs/hugo/content/3_how-tos/35_tooling_and_debugging/360_deployment_metrics_visualization.md

 ---
 Monitoring deployment metrics is important as it helps you understand the resource usage in your deployments.
 You can now visualize the following resource metrics on the rapyuta.io console:
   * CPU Usage - Displays the percentage of the CPU used.
-  * CPU Throttle - Displays the
+  * CPU Throttle - Displays the CPU throttle percentage.
   * Memory Usage - Displays the total memory being used.
   * Network - Displays the amount of data being sent and received in bytes.
   * Packets - Displays the number of packets being sent and received.